Skip to main content

 💰

-Value tip: Koukaki offers the best value in central Athens — local neighborhood pricing with walking distance to all major sites.
+Value tip: Koukaki offers the best value in central Athens — neighborhood pricing with walking distance to every major site.
+It’s not the most glamorous choice, but it’s the smartest one.

 Psyrri — The Creative Quarter